-I authorize the Texas Municipal Retirement System (TMRS) to deposit my TMRS benefit electronically to the financial institution and the account indicated above.
-I authorize TMRS and the financial institution to correct any credit entries made in error and authorize the financial institution to disclose to TMRS my address, contact information, and the names and addresses of all joint owners, signatories, beneficiaries or other persons associated with the above referenced account.
+- TMRS to issue my refund payment to the financial institution(s) and account(s) indicated, for which I am an account owner. - TMRS and the financial institution to correct any credit entries made in error. - the financial institution to disclose to TMRS my address, contact information, and the names and addresses of all joint owners, signatories, beneficiaries or other persons associated with the above referenced account.

-Payee Signature
+Member Signature